 - Present your overseas licence.
 Important: If you overseas licence is not written in English, you need to provide an official translation from the NSW Community Relations Commission for a Multi-Cultural NSW

-- Translations from the fee-free translation service provided by the Department of Immigration and Border Protection (DIBP), Consulate-General of the Republic of Korea (for South Korean licence holders only) and the Taiwan Economic and Cultural Office (for Taiwanese licence holders only) are also acceptable
+- Translations from the free translating service provided by the Department of Social Services (DSS), Consulate-General of the Republic of Korea (for South Korean licence holders only) and the Taiwan Economic and Cultural Office (for Taiwanese licence holders only) are also acceptable

 - All other means of translations are NOT acceptable